VerticalRelevance/Monolith-to-Microservices-Foundation-Blueprint/README.md

 * `make deploy-monolith` - This will deploy the VPC, the RDS database, and AutoScaling group
 * `make port-forward` - Port-forward to the database on localhost:5432 using SSM (leave this open)
-    * `make hydrate-monolith` - Hydrate the monolith database with zipcode data (you can close `make port-forward` after this is run)
+    * `make hydrate-monolith` - Hydrate the monolith database with zipcode data (you can close `make port-forward` after this)

 ## Verify that the monolith is working
 * `make verify-monolith` - This will curl the monolith application through the load balancer URL